 How long have you been presenting the show?

-February 2019, I wanted to help out with a new program, Peter said we needed a new motoring show, and the driver’s seat seemed a good fit.
+February 2019, I wanted to help out with a new program.
+I was told we needed a new motoring show, and the driver’s seat seemed a good fit.

 What can listeners expect to hear each episode?